 Please feel free to use them the best way you can, for everyone’s benefit.

-Imperative observations equates to paying attention, and in this context specifically towards absolutes in language.
+Imperative observations equates to paying attention, and in this context specifically towards absolutes and principles in language.

 Their constant dependency, and replication, can act in a fashion similar to a double helix, where interdependence and interconnection must take place.
 Perhaps a slight deviation from professional ‘linear thinking’ advocates.